betagouv/ClasseA12/README.md

 # Devoirs Faits

-Source code for the project [Devoirs Faits](https://beta.gouv.fr/startups/classe-a-12.html).
+Source code for the project [Devoirs Faits](https://beta.gouv.fr/startups/devoirs-faits-communaute.html), which is a branch of the [Classe à 12 project](https://github.com/betagouv/ClasseA12/tree/devoirs-faits-V2).
 This has been bootstraped with [elm-kitchen](https://allo-media.github.io/elm-kitchen/), see after the separator for more information.
 The project is bundled using [create-elm-app](https://github.com/halfzebra/create-elm-app).